beauterre/MG-asvg/README.md

 A ASVG is a normal SVG, which is supported accross the board (https://caniuse.com/svg), but all frames will be displayed at once.
-To prevent this, set a style="display: none" to the timeline and create a underlying preview, to show the preview in places that don´t support javascript.
+To prevent this, set a style="display: none" to the timeline and create a underlying preview, to show the preview during loading of long animations or in places that don´t support javascript.

 If ecmascript 6 is supported it will run the animation.
 So everywhere but on opera mini (https://caniuse.com/?search=es6)